Passed House 58-37 on March 23

 To help solve this problem, a major unemployment overhaul was passed making us much more in line with other states.
 This reform:

 - Reduces regular unemployment weeks from 26 to 16 weeks, and reduces unemployment weeks from plant closures from 39 to 26 weeks

 - Reduces the percentage of unemployment benefits one receives each week a person refuses a job offer

 Why does this matter?

 This reform will reduce the amount of time individuals spend on unemployment and help get Iowans back to work faster.
-Now, instead of having generous, big-labor benefits, the system will now be more responsible and recognize our economy’s need for workers.
+Instead of having generous, big-labor benefits, the system will now be more responsible and recognize our economy's need for workers.